 (b) CDR data that relates to a longer time period than is reasonably needed;

 in order for it, or a relevant CDR representative, to provide the goods or services requested by the CDR consumer.

-(2) The use of CDR data by an accredited person or a CDR representative complies with the data minimisation principle if, when providing the requested goods or services, or using collected CDR data for any other purpose consented to by the CDR consumer, it does not use the collected CDR data, or CDR data directly or indirectly derived from it, beyond what is reasonably needed in order to provide the requested goods or services or fulfil the other purpose.
+(2) The use or disclosure of CDR data by an accredited person or a CDR representative complies with the data minimisation principle if, when providing the requested goods or services, or doing any other thing that constitutes a permitted use or disclosure of collected CDR data, the use or disclosure of the collected data, or any CDR data directly or indirectly derived from it, does not go beyond what is reasonably needed in order to provide the requested goods or services or to effect the permitted use or disclosure.

 1.9 Fit and proper person criteria